-Settlement risk is not a risk that the Bank considers material for the following reasons.
-The Bank will transact with high quality counterparties which will be on the Bank's authorised counterparty list.
+Settlement risk is not a risk that the Bank considers material as a result of several safeguards the Bank has put in place.
+The Bank transacts with high quality counterparties which are on the Bank's authorised counterparty list.
 The minimum rating of a counterparty to which the Bank may have an exposure is AA-.

-The Bank will lend a maximum of £25m to a single group of connected borrowers, with the exception of higher limits for banking counterparties and specified sovereign risks.
+The Bank will lend a maximum of £25m to a single group of connected borrowers, with the exception of higher limits for banking counterparties and specified sovereigns.